Nuclear energy wild card in Japan poll which Democrats likely to lose

 A mix of conservatives, centre-left lawmakers and ex-socialists, the Democrats swept to power on a groundswell of hope for change in August 2009, promising to change how Japan is governed after more than 50 years of almost non-stop rule by the conservative Liberal Democratic Party (LDP).

-Three years and three prime ministers later, critics say its pledges to reduce bureaucrats’ control of policymaking and pay more heed to consumers and workers than corporations were honored mainly in the breach.
+Three years and three prime ministers later, critics say its pledges to reduce bureaucrats’ control of policymaking and pay more heed to consumers and workers than corporations were honoured mainly in the breach.

 “The Democrats did not sufficiently achieve their campaign promises in the past three years.
 So for them to return to the opposition is the most likely outcome,” Hajime Ishii, an upper house heavyweight in Noda’s Democratic Party of Japan (DPJ), told Reuters in an interview.